sberl/supersid/docs/find_alsa_devices.md

 -s/--save-wav saves wave files of the one second recordings.

+Saving wave files is not meant for everyday use.
+This option has been added for analysis and troubleshooting mainly during the development phase.

 -v/--verbose produces verbose output mentioning the called external executables and the saved files.